Sandals are a god-send when you are traveling or doing sport or on vacation!

 CONS

-The big thing you notice with Tevas is that they are a great day to day sandal.
+The big thing you notice with Teva sandals is that they are great day-to-day sandals.
 Easy to get on and off with the velcro straps.
-Light weight compared to the Chaco, and still with quite a decent grip.
-That is why I tend to use these for traveling, when I don't intend on hiking in them.
+Lightweight compared to the Chaco, and still with quite a decent grip.
+That is why I tend to use these for traveling when I don’t intend on hiking in them.

-Tev uses a velcro system so it can wear out over time (we all know how velcro goes once it gets fluff on it).
-So, in this area the Chacos with their plastic buckle are built to last. a
+Teva sandals use a velcro system so it can wear out over time (we all know how velcro goes once it gets fluff on it).
+So, in this area, the Chaco sandals with their plastic buckle are built to last.

 The Teva footbed also tends to be pretty comfy, especially right out of the box.
 But, they don't have as good a non-slip as the Chacos (which, to be fair, are specifically designed for water!).
 The Tevas do tend to dry out quicker on the straps though.